 This group listed possible instrumentalists, agreed to contact them by phone, and set a date (January 21, 1993) for the first rehearsal.
 The initial rehearsal had four musicians attending (the two band directors, Alice Ventura and Judy Gapp).

-The band has had three directors: Glen Rehberg, the first year; Meghan Zimmerman, a student at University of Wisconsin, Whitewater who filled in the second summer; and Ed Pierce who directed PECB from August 1994 to December 31, 2023 and Alexander Gonzalez who succeeded Ed on January 1, 2024.
+The band has had four directors: Glen Rehberg, the first year; Meghan Zimmerman, a student at University of Wisconsin, Whitewater who filled in the second summer, Ed Pierce who directed PECB from August 1994 to December 31, 2023 and Alexander Gonzalez who succeeded Ed on January 1, 2024.

 From the beginning, the band has welcomed anyone who has an interest in joining, and no tryouts have ever been required.
 Funding for the band comes from various sources.
 Donations are sought on a yearly basis from the Village and Town of Eagle and Palmyra and from many of the local service organizations.
 Although there are no dues, band members have been encouraged to contribute to the kitty at each rehearsal.
 Donations have also been made by generous supporters, by concert patrons, and by organizations paying a fee for a requested performance.
 In 2007, the band was incorporated as a non-profit organization.
 Summer concert series feature a wide range of music, including marches, show tunes, golden oldies, and themed shows, and are free to the public.
 In addition to scheduled performances in Eagle and Palmyra, the band has traveled to Burlington, Concord, Delavan, Devils Lake, Dousman, East Troy, Fort Atkinson, Hartland, Helenville, Jefferson, Kenosha, Lake Mills, Mukwonago, Oconomowoc, Old World Wisconsin, Watertown and Whitewater.
-In recent years, several concerts have been held at the Palmyra Methodist Church during the Easter and Christmas seasons.
+In recent years, several concerts have been held at the Palmyra United Methodist Church for Fat Tuesday, Easter, Fall and Christmas.